 \subsection{Extension to higher dimensions and vectors}

 Extensions in dimension larger than one are obtained by tensor product of the one-dimensional wavelets.
 For multiresolution constructions in two dimensions we obtain wavelets in the horizontal, vertical and diagonal directions, while in three dimensions we have seven directions.
 For details we refer to~\cite{Mallat2009}.
 For vector-valued quantities, {\it e.g.}, the state vector $\underline U$, the biorthogonal wavelet expansion is applied to each component of the vector and thus a vector-valued wavelet series is obtained.
 Hence the coefficients become vector-valued, but not the basis functions.
-During thresholding, each component is normalized by its $L_\infty$-norm of the total (global) field.
+During thresholding, each component is normalized by the $L_\infty$-norm of the total (global) field.